chingu-voyages/v8-bears-team-03/README.md

 * Go through these steps as many times as you want.
-The first time just add your name to the instructions.html file The other times feel free to add new files, etc. REMEMBER each time you create a new working branch you'll want to do go into 'development' and [git pull] to make sure it's updated.
+The first time just add your name to the instructions.html file The other times feel free to add new files, etc. REMEMBER each time you create a new working branch you'll want to do go into 'dev' and [git pull] to make sure it's updated beforehand.

 Let me know if there are changes to this process you think need to be made!